Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Population inversion of a bulk quantum dot

+with $\delta_j = \omega_j - \omega_X + D$ the frequency detuning of each pulse with respect to the re-normalized exciton frequency.
+The dynamics in the absence of phonon coupling is readily obtained by setting $\alpha=0$ (and thus $D=0$).

+To obtain $\rho_\Sys(t)$, we adopt a master equation formalism within the weak-coupling approximation \cite{Nazir2016}, whose implementation is detailed in Appendix \ref{app:methods}.
+The reduced density operator is determined by solving

 where the extra term $\mathcal{K}$ accounts for environment-induced effects.
 Due to the intrinsic asymmetry between phonon absorption and emission at low temperature, $P_X$ is now function of $t_p$ and $\delta$ separately.
-The behavior of $P_X$ for $t_p = 6$\,ps and $\delta = 1$\,THz (corresponding to $\hbar \delta \approx 0.65\,\mathrm{meV}$) is reported in Fig.\ \ref{fig:2}a.
-We observe that the features reported in Fig.\ \ref{fig:1}d are significantly hindered by phonon scattering.
-For an excitation pulse predominantly on the blue side (i.e.\ $\Theta_b > \Theta_r$), we observe a rather broad area revealing $P_X \approx 0.8$, which is attributed to phonon-assisted processes \cite{Gustin2020, Thomas2021}.
+The behavior of $P_X$ for $t_p = 6$\,ps and $\delta = 1$\,THz (corresponding to $\hbar \delta \approx 0.65\,\mathrm{meV}$) is reported in Fig.\ \ref{fig:3}a, where the features described in Fig.\ \ref{fig:2}d are significantly hindered by phonon scattering.
+For an excitation pulse predominantly on the blue side (i.e.\ $\Theta_b > \Theta_r$), we observe a rather broad area revealing $P_X \approx 0.8$, which is attributed to phonon-assisted processes \cite{Cosacchi2019, Gustin2020, Thomas2021}.
 On the other hand, the red side ($\Theta_b < \Theta_r$) shows an isolated peak similarly to the case without phonon coupling, but with a significantly smaller maximum value.
-We find $P_X = 0.661$ at $(\Theta_b, \Theta_r) = (2.12\pi, 6.96\pi)$, which is in qualitative agreement with Ref.\ \cite{Koong2021}, where a similar detuning have been used.
+We find $P_X = 0.661$ at $(\Theta_b, \Theta_r) = (2.12\pi, 6.96\pi)$, which is in qualitative agreement with Ref.\ \cite{Koong2021}, where a similar detuning was used.

-When moving to larger detuning (while simultaneously keeping $\eta = t_p \delta$ fixed), we observe that phonon scattering becomes progressively less detrimental.
-In Figs.\ \ref{fig:2}b, \ref{fig:2}c, and \ref{fig:2}d, the dichromatic features gradually emerge from the background, with Fig.\ \ref{fig:2}d begin almost identical to the corresponding calculation in the absence of phonons (Fig.\ \ref{fig:1}d).
+Moving to larger detuning (while simultaneously keeping $\eta = t_p \delta$ fixed), phonon scattering becomes progressively less detrimental.
+In Figs.\ \ref{fig:3}b, \ref{fig:3}c, and \ref{fig:3}d, the dichromatic features gradually emerge from the background, with Fig.\ \ref{fig:3}d begin almost identical to the corresponding calculation in the absence of phonons (Fig.\ \ref{fig:2}d).
 Indeed, at $\delta = 6$\,THz ($\hbar \delta \approx 3.95\,\mathrm{meV}$) we find a maximum $P_X = 0.987$ at $(\Theta_b, \Theta_r) = (1.80\pi, 6.96\pi)$.
-It is possible to further increase $P_X$ arbitrarily close to 1 by increasing the detuning beyond $\delta = 6$\,ps at constant $\eta = t_p \delta$.
-For instance, we find $P_X=0.999$ at $(t_p, \delta)$ = (0.2\,ps, 30\,THz).
-However, a configuration with such ultra-short pulses in time is challenging to implement in the lab, and we will limit the discussion to the experimentally relevant range $t_p \in [1, 6]$\,ps.
+One can further increase $P_X$ arbitrarily close to 1 by increasing the detuning beyond $\delta = 6$\,THz at constant $\eta = t_p \delta$.
+For instance, we find $P_X=0.999$ at $(t_p, \delta)$ = (0.2\,ps, 30\,THz) (see Appendix \ref{app:temperature}).
+However, a configuration with such ultra-short pulses and large detuning has practical challenges, and we will limit the discussion to the range $t_p \in [1, 6]$\,ps.